cisco/cisco-network-puppet-module/README.md

 ###### `switchport_mode`
 Switchport mode of the interface.
 To make an interface Layer 3, set `switchport_mode` to 'disabled'.
 Valid values are 'disabled', 'access', 'tunnel', 'fex_fabric', 'trunk', and 'default'.
+This property is not supported on IOS XR.

 ###### `ipv4_acl_in`
 Apply ipv4 access list on the interface in ingress direction.
 Access-list should be present on the network device